awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  `kms:GrantOperations`  |  String  |  `CreateGrant`  |  Key policies and IAM policies  |

-You can use this condition key to control access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation based on the grant operations in the request\.
+You can use this condition key to control access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation based on the [grant operations](grants.md#terms-grant-operations) in the request\.
 For example, you can allow a user to create grants that delegate permission to encrypt but not decrypt\.

-The following example policy statement uses the `kms:GrantOperations` condition key to allow a user to create grants that delegate permission to encrypt and re\-encrypt when this CMK is the destination CMK\.
-The example shows a policy statement in a key policy\.
+The following example key policy statement uses the `kms:GrantOperations` condition key to allow a user to create grants only when the grant operations are encrypt, re\-encrypt\-to, or both\.
+The `ForAllValues` set operator requires that every grant operation in the request match one of the grant operations in the policy\.

 ```
 {